 The team’s first driver and Peter’s brother Ron Krikke won the family’s maiden Western Australian Title in 1984 and managed to go back-to-back the following season, while also taking out the 1985 Australian Championship at Perth’s Claremont Showground, along with the WA Speedweek Series.
 Four seasons later, Peter and Ron’s brother John Krikke collected his first of two Western Australian Titles for the team and went on to enjoy many years of success, including winning the 1990 WA Speedweek Series.

 After enjoying his own successful speedway career, which spanned over a decade, Peter’s son, Shane Krikke, was forced to retire from driver duties in 1998, having been diagnosed with cancer.
 Deciding to continue his involvement with speedway in another capacity, Shane transformed Bunbury Toyota Racing into the elite and professional team that is now renowned throughout the Australian speedway community – Krikke Motorsport – contracting a then little-known American racer by the name of Donny Schatz to pilot the WA # 2 Sprintcar for the 1999-00 season.
+With Schatz at the helm, the team won seven consecutive World Series rounds – a record which is yet to be broken – and placed runner-up in the overall Championship behind future Krikke Motorsport driver Brooke Tatnell.

 The 2005-06 season saw the beginning of Brooke Tatnell’s long relationship with the Krikke Motorsport team; a relationship which is considered one of the most successful in Australian speedway, with Tatnell going on to win two Australian Championships and five World Series Sprintcar Championships with the team.